If you’re wondering how to pass ACCA Accountant in Business this comprehensive guide will tell you everything you need to know to pass first time.

 You were probably near-enough a straight-A student.
 You probably graduated near the top of your class.
-School wasn’t easy but it wasn’t that difficult either.
-So when everyone tells you the ACCA is hard, you don’t really believe them.
+School wasn’t easy, but it wasn’t that difficult either.
+So when everyone tells you that the ACCA is hard, you don’t really believe them.

-But then you enroll for ACCA Accountant in Business, what used to be known as ACCA F1.
-And you realise, this is no ordinary qualification.
+But then you enrol for ACCA Accountant in Business, and you realise, this is no ordinary qualification.
 This is a BIG step-up from whatever you were doing before.

 Maybe you’re just starting out and want some advice, or perhaps you’ve already had a poor result and know you need to shake things up.
-Either way, you want (need) to know how to pass ACCA Accountant in Business.
+Either way, you want (and need) to know how to pass ACCA Accountant in Business.

-Without further ado, here’s our comprehensive guide on how to pass ACCA Accountant in Business (previously ACCA F1).
+Without further ado, here’s our comprehensive guide on how to pass ACCA Accountant in Business.
 Here’s a list of contents:

 - Exam Format

 - Exam Technique